fengchuiguo1994/ChAIR-PIPE/README.md

 Slurm
 ```
 Some of the software we use is the singularity version.
-The following four software can be downloaded from Baidu.com (https://pan.baidu.com/s/1KKC0DJ43wuuCdPwr09dgCg?pwd=bj2p   Password: bj2p)
+The following four software can be downloaded from Baidu.com (https://pan.baidu.com/s/1KKC0DJ43wuuCdPwr09dgCg?pwd=bj2p   Password: bj2p) or scp public@43.143.40.13:~/*sif .
+(Password: public_123456)
 ```
 cellranger_6.0.0.sif
 cpu0.0.1a-r2.sumner.sif